emberjs/website/source/guides/testing/unit-testing-basics.md

 <a class="jsbin-embed" href="http://jsbin.com/holux/11/embed?output">Unit Testing Basics: Computed Properties</a>
 <script src="http://jsbin.com/holux/11/"></script>

-### Testing object Methods
+### Testing Object Methods

-Next lets look at testing logic found within an object's method.
+Next let's look at testing logic found within an object's method.
 In this case the `testMethod` method alters some internal state of the object (by updating the `foo` property).